keboola/developers-docs/integrate/storage/php-cli-client.md

 To export data from the `old-table` table in `in.c-main` bucket, use

 {% highlight bash %}
-php sapi-client.phar export-table in.c-main.old-table old-data.csv --token=storage_token
-{% endhighlight %}

-or

-{% highlight bash %}
-docker run -i -t quay.io/keboola/storage-api-cli export-table in.c-main.old-table old-data.csv --token=storage_token
+docker run quay.io/keboola/storage-api-cli:latest export-table in.c-main.old-table old-data.csv --token=storage_token
 {% endhighlight %}

 The above command will export the table from Storage and save it as `old-data.csv` in